EranTenenboim/HelloWorldGrpc/README.md

 # HelloWorldGrpc

-A simple gRPC Hello World example in C++ using Bazel build system with explicit target definitions and comprehensive testing.
+A simple gRPC Hello World example in C++ using the Bazel build system with explicit target definitions and comprehensive testing.

 ## Features